Snergster/virl_boxcutter/README.md

    `vagrant ssh`

    WINDOWS USERS - you must have an SSH client installed.
 Information from Vagrant will provide directions on how to connect to the 'virl_boxcutter' VM from your SSH client.
+If you are prompted for a password, the password is 'vagrant'.

 14. Go into the 'virl_packet' directory using the command: